The Voice of the Philippines season 2: Live shows

 The Live Shows aired on January 24, 2015 at the Newport Performing Arts Theater, a theater with a capacity of 1,500 at Resorts World Manila in Newport City, Pasay, Metro Manila.
 It was the second time that this stage of the competition was held there.
-Differentiating from the first season, the live shows were aired Saturdays and Sundays; the former was for the performance night, the latter for the results night.
+Differentiating from the first season, the live shows were aired on Saturdays and Sundays; the former was for the performance night, the latter for the results night.

 The voting system was similar to the semifinals of the previous season wherein the public voted for the artist they wanted to save per team.
 Voting commenced after all the artists had performed and closed the following night.
 The accumulated public votes from the public determined the first artist to advance from each team, and their respective coaches chose the second.

 For the third and fourth Live show weeks, a new voting format was formed.
 Each night was a performance and results night.
 Two teams had to perform per night.
 After each team had performed, the voting lines were opened and closed immediately after the commercial break.
 Before the night ended, one artist per team was eliminated.
 By the fifth week, the use of points was reinstated; half of which were from the public and half from the artist's coach.
 Coaches were barred from giving equal points to their respective artists.

 The finale was on March 1, 2015.